davidtchiu/davidtchiu.github.io/teaching/cs455/lab.pplsoft/index.md

    460         MATH        Calculus 3  WEY 102     TR          12:30
    ```

 4. Return David's, course schedule.
-Assume you don't have David's student ID, and that they're the only one with that name (not likely in practice, but roll with it).
+Assume you don't know David's student ID off hand, so you'll need to look him up by his name.
+(Yes you may assume he's the only one with that name in this database).
 Only `Course`'s attributes should be projected.
 Order by `DeptID` then by `Course Number`.

    ```
    deptID      CourseNum   CourseName        Location    meetDay     meetTime